zzFluke/linux_files/README_arch.md

    ```
    git clone git@github.com:intel/dptfxtract.git
    ```
-   then run the script with root permission to generate configuration file in `/var`.
+   then run the script with root permission to generate configuration file in `/var/run/thermald`, and copy it to `/etc/thermald/thermald-conf.xml`.
 When done, enable `thermald` with:
    ```
    systemctl enable thermald.service
    systemctl start thermald.service